percona/pmm-doc/docs/conf-mysql.md

 * If you are running MySQL 5.5 or MariaDB 5.5, configure logging only slow queries to avoid high performance overhead.

+    !!! alert alert-info "Note"
-    **NOTE**: This may affect the quality of monitoring data gathered by QAN.
+        This may affect the quality of monitoring data gathered by QAN.

     ```
     log_output=file